How to embed oracy in your school

 What is oracy?

-Oracy is the use of verbal interaction (dialogue) to develop pupils':
+Oracy is the use of verbal interaction (dialogue) to develop:

-It can take the form of oral language interventions, and is also known as "speaking and listening".
+It can take the form of oral language interventions.
+Oracy is also known as 'speaking and listening'.

 Examples of oracy in the classroom can include: